zendesk-ricky-dsilva/component-dependency-mapper/README.md

 `dependency_graph_builder.py` takes the following command line arguments:
 - `--product_filter` - Filter projects by Product(s).
 Example: Foundation
 - `--category_filter` - Filter projects by Categories(s).
 Example: Infrastructure,Service
-- `--project_filter` - Determines which project you want to build the dependency graph for.
+- `--project_permalink` - Determines which project you want to build the dependency graph for.
 Filters on project permalink.
 Example: kubernetes
 - `--graph_type` - Determines the type of dependency to graph to build.
 Expected values are: uses or usedby
 - `--max_depth` - Determines the maximum depth to build dependencies for a given project.
 Defaults to 2
 - `--export_to_json` - Determines if dependency data is to be exported to JSON.
 Default is 'N'